-Welcome to my new project, the rather ambitiously named Stoa Nova.
+Welcome to a project I refer to by the rather ambitious name of Stoa Nova.
 The goal is to experiment with what it may mean — in the 21st century — to found a one-man, informal, Stoic school, inspired by those of Zeno, Cleanthes, Chrysippus, Posidonius, Musonius, Epictetus and all the rest.

 - It is open to anyone interested, whether with or without a background in philosophy in general or Stoicism in particular.

-- It features an informal, in-person, year-round school in New York City (in English) and a summer school based in Rome, Italy (in Italian and English).
+- It features an informal, in-person, year-round school in New York City, a Stoic Camp in the Hudson Valley (late Summer), and an intensive course in Rome, Italy (Winter and Summer sessions).

 - It also offers online courses, from basic to advanced levels, on both general topics and specific authors or works.

 - It is free (except whenever necessary to cover expenses) while sponsored by the City College of New York, where I work as a professor of philosophy.
 This does not preclude the possibility of charging fees later on, however, if conditions will require it.

 In collaboration with the New York Society for Ethical Culture I am running the year-round Stoic School of Life in New York City.

 School sessions are held (with exceptions) once a month on Mondays, from 6 to 8pm.
 For a complete calendar of forthcoming meetings and further information, check out our meetup group.

 The basic format of these discussions is the Socratic style, with a short introduction by yours truly on a particular topic, announced in advance, followed by a conversation with interested students.